logangoins/logangoins.github.io/_posts/2024-9-30-dotnet-AD.md

 }
 ```

-We can then start our primary method for writing RBCD, starting off my utilizing the `accountToSidLookup` method above to enumerate the desired SID:
+We can now start our primary method for writing RBCD, starting off by utilizing the `accountToSidLookup` method above to enumerate the desired SID:

 ```cs
 string sid = accountToSidLookup(account);